DavidWells/davidwells.io-v1/content/work/2016-09-01-mulesoft-component-library.md

 **Live URL:** <a href="http://ux.mulesoft.com/">http://ux.mulesoft.com/</a>

+**Date:** 2016

-Mulesoft needed to port over some legacy angular one applications into a more modern centralized stack.
+[Mulesoft](https://mulesoft.com) needed to port over some legacy angular one applications into a more modern centralized stack.

 I worked with the UX team to create a scalable component library for all internal product teams to use.